-Because we're an open marketplace, once a voice seeker has contacted and hired your services, the transaction is now between you and them.
+Because we're an open marketplace, once a client has contacted and hired you the transaction takes place between you and the client.

 We always recommend invoicing them as you would any other client.

 Here are some tips to make sure you get paid without hassle:

 - Discuss payment agreements and budget BEFORE you start working on the project.

 - Include (in your proposal remarks) your terms and conditions.
 Also, take note of any terms and conditions in the client's project description.